 Your tax deduction for a gift of appreciated securities is fixed by the value of the securities on the day your gift is made.
 For actively traded securities, value is the mean (average) between the highest and lowest quoted sales price on the date of the gift.
 So timing can be very important.
-Your gift is effective on the day you transfer the stock to St. Bonaventure.
+Your gift is effective on the day St. Bonaventure receives the stock.

 Application forms, procedures and additional information

 St. Bonaventure for yourself

 Learn more about the programs that interest you